womogenes/python_chatroom_client/README.md

 If you can't figure out how to run this program, we highly suggest learning Python first, because we want you to learn new things!
 It will also help with personalizing your chatroom.

-### Security
-There are also security features for this chatroom.
-Obviously, one needs to know the IP address of the server to connect.
-However, from v4.0, we added accounts!
-You are required to make an account with an appropriate username and password.
-Here are the conditions for usernames:

-1. Usernames may not contain any of these characters: `<> |.:;,!?()[]{}@#\%*/\\~='"`.
-2. Duplicate usernames are not allowed.
-3. Usernames may not be any of these keywords: "version", "keychars", "publicKey", "privateKey", "registeredIPs", "admins", or "users".

-One account per IP is our rule; we don't want people spamming accounts with one computer.
-The benefit of this system is that you get to log in on different computers while retaining the same username; also, you get to choose your username instead of having it forced upon you.

-Passwords are sent not in plaintext, but hashed and salted with SHA512.
-Passwords are stored on the server with SHA512 and with salts.
-(Don't worry if you don't know what that means; it means that your passwords are safe.)

 ### External Libraries
 For security, we use the `rsa` and `pyaes` modules.
 These folders are copied from the official PyPi repositories, so installing them via `pip install` or some other way works and then you don't need to keep the files that come with the files here.
 But if you can't do `pip install`, then please keep the `rsa` and `pyaes` folders.

 ## License
 We don't actually have a license for this.
 We made the Un-MIT license that uses Un-copyright (that's not a real thing).
-So, uh...you can use it however you want!
+So, you can use it however you want!
 There's nothing we can use against you, because again, **we strongly support tinkering around with code and learning through doing.**